fahsuanlin/labmanual/README.md

 Welcome to the wiki of my lab!
 Here are lots of scripts for magnetic resonance imaging (MRI), magnetoencephalography (MEG), and electroencephalography (EEG).

-The web site of our lab is [here](http://linbrainlab.org).
+Goto the [wiki page](https://github.com/fahsuanlin/labmanual/wiki) for further details.

-My lab page in Sunnybrook is [here](https://sunnybrook.ca/research/content/?page=sri-groups-mbim-about).
+The web sites of our lab are [here] (http://linbrainlab.org) and [here at Sunnybrook](https://sunnybrook.ca/research/content/?page=sri-groups-mbim-about).

 [Contact me](mailto:fhlin@sri.utoronto.ca) if there is any question/error.